Michael Rysbrack (self portrait)

 I think you get the picture (if not hit me up in the comments or shoot me an email).

-Implementing this shouldn’t be two difficult if you are using a quality email service.
-The two email services that I use – Mailchimp and Aweber – make it pretty easy.
-You would just need to insert your message and a link (or code) into a “Welcome” or “Confirmation” page or message.
+Implementing this shouldn't be pretty simple if you are using a quality email service.
+The two email services that I use – Mailchimp and GetResponse (Free Trial for You – Kick Back For Me) – make it very easy.

-There you have it.
-If you want a better explanation or you are little skeptical, here is the Marketing Prof’s article.
+If you want a deeper explanation as to how and why this works, here is the Marketing Prof's article.
 They break it down very well.

 Otherwise, let’s chat about it in the comments below.
 What are your thoughts?
 How can you use this technique?